Philosophy

 Distinctive features

-- Philosophy at Cardiff is distinctive in the ways it draws upon analytic, continental and empirically-informed approaches to the subject.
+- Philosophy at Cardiff is distinctive in its integrations of analytic, continental, feminist and empirically-informed approaches to the subject

-- Our PhD students participate in weekly research seminars and training workshops, a range of regular reading groups and an annual conference and are encouraged to publish their work.
+- Our PhD students participate in weekly research seminars and training workshops, a range of regular reading groups, and an annual conference

-- The School has a dedicated suite with computing facilities for its research students.
+- The School has a dedicated suite with computer facilities for its research students.

 Key facts